mariolagos/dc-simulator/doc/README_utv.md

 - At each tick:
   - Read current voltage
   - If below EMF → inject power
-  - No backfeed allowed (diode behavior)
+  - No back-feed allowed (diode behavior)
   - Optionally report to controller

 ## Event Handling – GridModelActor